Tournament Guide to CSL Fall 2019

 - Default tournament start time is Saturday 12:00pm Pacific; all subsequent rounds should be played out continuously

 - The form of competition is Hearthstone, played on the current patch

 - The format of each match is five 1v1 matches, standard mode, with a pre-selected player lineup; classes are NOT submitted beforehand (blind pick).
 Teams will need to submit a new lineup order each round and can change their lineup order between each round

 - All games will take place on the North American Battle.net server

-- All live streamed matches must have at least 3 minute delay, with both teams consenting.
+- All live streamed matches must have at least a 3 minute delay, with both teams consenting.
 PLEASE NOTE: any time a game is streamed there is the potential for cheating

-- A match officially broadcast by CSL may not have any other observers, superseding the above mentioned observer rules.
+- A match officially broadcast by CSL may not have any other observers, superseding the above mentioned observer rules

 - Interactions should be limited to glhf or related (for STARTING the game), gg, good game or related (for ENDING the game), and general game set up, technical problems, or other game-relevant issues.
 Excessive or bad mannered interactions may result in penalties for the offending player and team.
 See section: penalties